HP-41C: The HP-41CV and CX

 Many users had used all four ports for memory expansion, leaving no room for other modules.
 HP designed the Quad Memory Module with four times the amount of memory, providing the maximum available memory and leaving three empty ports available.
 The HP-41CV (V being the Roman numeral for 5) included this memory module on the main board, thus providing five times the memory of the HP-41C, and four available slots.

 The internal architecture prohibited the addition of more memory, so HP designed an extended memory module that could be seen as secondary storage.
-The data could not be access directly, but it was possible to transfer data to and from main memory.
+The data could not be accessed directly, but it was possible to transfer data to and from main memory.
 To the calculator (and the user), data located in the extended memory looked like files on a modern hard disk do for a PC (user).

 The final HP-41 model, the HP-41CX, included extended memory, a built-in time module, and extended functions.
 It was introduced in 1983 and discontinued in 1990.

 Programming

 The HP-41C is keystroke programmable meaning that it can remember and later execute sequences of keystrokes to solve particular problems of interest to the user.
 These keystroke programs, in addition to performing any operation normally available on the keyboard, can also make use of conditional and unconditional branching and looping instructions, allowing programs to perform repetitive operations and make decisions.

-The HP-41C also supports indirect addressing (computed goto) with which it is possible to implement a Universal Turing machine and therefore the programming model of the HP-41C can be considered Turing complete.
+The HP-41C also supports indirect addressing (computed goto) with which it is possible to implement a universal Turing machine and therefore the programming model of the HP-41C can be considered Turing-complete.
 The combination of indirect addressing and gotos easily led to spaghetti code.

 Program steps are numbered starting from 1, but this numbering has no intrinsic meaning and changes as new instructions are added or removed in the middle of a program.
 A special LBL instruction is used to create a label that is then referenced by the user to invoke the program, or by the program itself as target of a GTO (unconditional goto) or XEQ (execute) instruction.